Do You Have Pre-Diabetes?

 The relationship between diabetes and periodontal disease is bidirectional.
 Periodontal inflammation makes it more difficult to control blood sugar.
 Periodontal disease triples the risk of dying from heart and renal diseases in those who have elevated blood sugar!
 Treatment of periodontitis is associated with HbA1c reductions of approximately 0.4%.22

-Move to Live!
+Move to Live

 Forward Look

 Losing extra pounds, regular brisk exercise, and a healthful diet significantly improve the chances of elevated blood sugar in prediabetes returning to normal levels and reducing cardiovascular diseases.
 You are important!
 Perhaps with all of life’s responsibilities, burdens, and perplexities, prediabetes crept up on you.
 Now is your day of opportunity.
 Grab it!
 C.S.
 Lewis observed.
-“You can’t go back and change the beginning, but you can start where are and change the ending.”
+“You can’t go back and change the beginning, but you can start where you are and change the ending.”
 What an encouragement!
 Too often, in the rush of life, we run on emergency-mode thinking.
 Now we need to breathe and devote some time to helpful self-care.
 You are definitely worth the investment!

-© 2023, Wildwood Sanitarium.
+© 2024, Wildwood Sanitarium.
 All rights reserved.

 Disclaimer: The information in this article is educational and general in nature.
 Neither Wildwood Lifestyle Center, its entities, nor author intend this article as a substitute for medical diagnosis, counsel, or treatment by a qualified health professional.